Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 Now we will deploy the escrow dapp script using the newly created account in the Waves IDE.

 - Create dapp script by clicking on (+) icon and select dapp script
-- Open file `src/main/resources/script.ride` and copy / paste it to Ride IDE
+- Open file `src/main/resources/script.ride` in CDE and copy / paste it to Ride IDE
 - Click on Deploy Account Script button
 - Click Add sign button to sign the transaction
 - And then click on publish button to deploy the script (smart contract)